 The cross-cutting role of social security administrations should be used in collaboration with other agencies to leverage the broader direction of policy choices.
 In many countries this role is supporting women’s access to labour markets, education and financial services, as well as enabling more women to become IT literate.
 And social security design can actively support the rights of women through efforts to eradicate abuse, exploitation and discrimination.

 Together, these efforts support the realization of social security for all and the healthy longer-term development of national social security programmes.
 As the global community marks the 2017 International Women’s Day, social security systems around the world are demonstrating that they are bold for change.

 Source (forthcoming): ISSA.
 2017.
-Family, gender and social security (Megatrends and social security).
+Family and gender (Megatrends and social security).
 Geneva, International Social Security Association.